laurentperrinet/laurentperrinet.github.io/content/publication/franciosini-20-cosyne/index.md

   to reproduce similar effects with two different types of pooling (l2-pooling, max-pooling) and different network sizes, obtaining different degrees of topographical organization and different ratios of complex-like cells.
-A possible explanation of this phenomenon lies in the computational bottleneck caused by a reduction in the network layers'' size.
+A possible explanation of this phenomenon lies in the computational bottleneck caused by a reduction in the network layers' size.
 This is also in line with previous studies that showed how cortical networks with the same functional characterization can explain different behavior with different structural parameters [5].
 The novelty of this model lies in its ability to highlight